zackw/readings.owlfolio.org/content/2015/03-17-anonymity-quicksand.md

+---
-Title: Anonymity on QuickSand: Using BGP to Compromise Tor
+Title: "Anonymity on QuickSand: Using BGP to Compromise Tor"
-Category: 2014
+Category: "2014"
-Tags: bgp, tor, traffic analysis, autonomous systems, routing
+Tags: [bgp, tor, traffic analysis, autonomous systems, routing] ...

 One of the oldest research threads regarding [Tor][] is trying to figure out how close you could get in real life to the "global passive